finos/FDC3/docs/agent-bridging/spec.md

 ##### Response Messages Collated and Forwarded by the Bridge

 Responses from individual Desktop Agents are collated by the Bridge and are forwarded on to the the Desktop Agent that initiated the interaction.
 The format used is very similar to that used for responses by the Desktop Agents, with the exception of the source information in the `meta` field.
-Specifically, the `meta.source` field does not need to be provided by agents, as responses are currently always provided by the desktop agent, whose details will be provided by the  bridge when it receives the response.
-In responses from the bridge, the `meta.source` is replaced by two arrays, `meta.sources` and `meta.errorSources`, which provide details on the Desktop agents that responded normally or responded with errors.
+Specifically, the `meta.source` field does not need to be provided by agents, as responses are currently always provided by the Desktop Agent, whose details will be provided by the bridge when it receives the response.
+In responses from the bridge, the `meta.source` is replaced by two arrays, `meta.sources` and `meta.errorSources`, which provide details on the Desktop Agents that responded normally or responded with errors.
 The detail of any errors returned (in the `payload.error` field of a Desktop Agent's response) is collected up into a `meta.errorDetails` field.
 Moving the error details from the `payload` to the `meta` field enables the return of a valid response to the originating Desktop Agent in cases where some agents produced valid responses, and others produced errors.

 Hence, for responses forwarded by the bridge there are two type of response messages from the Bridge returned to agents, one for requests that received at least one successful response, and another for use when all agents (or the targeted agent) returned an error.